 What to look out for, when there is already a hardwood floor installed?

-Having a solid wood floor to start with is a luck, since you can easily re-sand and re-finish it and make it look like brand new.
+Having a solid wood floor to start with is luck, since you can easily re-sand and re-finish it and make it look brand new.
 Be sure to ask the professionals for some help, since the solid wood floor might be too old for re-sanding to happen, but this is a rare thing.
-On the other hand, the existing solid wood surface have to be re-finished in the same type of finish the old one was, so if you are not completely sure – call the professionals, once again.
+On the other hand, the existing solid wood surface has to be re-finished in the same type of finish the old one was, so if you are not completely sure – call the professionals, once again.

 What to not be concerned about, when it comes to solid wood and engineered wood